rpm-software-management/mock/docs/Plugin-Unbreq.md

 ### Configuration options
 * **`exclude_accessed_files`** - *`List[str]`*
-  * A list of regular expressions which are used to ignore file accesses of certain files.
+  * A list of regular expressions that are used to ignore file accesses of certain files.

     *Example*: `xmvn` always reads all files inside `/usr/share/maven-metadata/`.
     The exclusion filter `^/usr/share/maven-metadata/` excludes these files from the listing.